influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/quickstart_installation/cluster_installation.md

 * `hostname` at the top of the file and set it to the full hostname of the data node
 * `auth-enabled` in the `[http]` section and set it to `true`
 * `shared-secret` in the `[http]` section and set it to a long pass phrase that will be used to sign tokens for intra-cluster communication.
-The Enterprise Web console requires this to be consistent across all data nodes.
+This value needs to be consistent across all data nodes.

 Second, in `/etc/influxdb/influxdb.conf`, set: